Updated: Jul 25

 Ask yourself if there are any toxic individuals in your life and why they are there?
 If you cannot justify them playing a role in your life, you may need to respectfully let them go and continue to send them love from a distance; or at least keep levels of contact to a minimum.

 Be selective about when and where you engage with certain people and how long for.
 Certain negative or energy draining people cannot be avoided, so keeping interaction contained and time limited will always help in protecting your energy and limiting the level of damage they can inflict.
 Imagine yourself surrounded by a protective bubble of light while you are interacting with them and grounding afterwards (e.g., step outside into nature or bathe/shower).
 Meditation can also help promote relaxation and minimise the negative energy these people inflict.

 Invest more time and energy into relationships that are supportive, which lift and inspire you and allow you to be yourself without apology.

 And there you have it!
 If you are finding yourself feeling stuck or overwhelmed, chances are you need to spring clean certain areas of your life, so why not try out some of these recommendations.
-If you would like to access Transformational Life Coaching to help with some of the trickier areas in your life which may require clearing and decluttering (i.e. giving up naughty dietary habits, reassessing your relationships, or you would like to develop mindfulness practice) then please check out my website www.themindfullifecoachuk.com for my services and to request a consultation.
+If you would like to access Transformational Life Coaching to help with some of the trickier areas in your life which may require clearing and decluttering (i.e. giving up naughty dietary habits, reassessing and letting go of toxic relationships) check out my website www.themindfullifecoachuk.com and request a FREE 1hr consultation.